WQLN PBS NPR

 The WQLN PBS Art Show and Contest for tweens and teens is designed to promote creative artistic expression through painting.
 This show and contest is open to students in grades six through twelve.
 First, second, and third place ribbons are awarded in the following grade level categories: 6th-8th, 9th-10th, and 11th-12th.

-Congratulations to our 2023 contest winners!
-And thank you to everyone who participated in our second annual Art Show and Contest.
+Congratulations to our 2024 contest winners!
+And thank you to everyone who participated in our third annual Art Show and Contest.
 We cannot wait to see the incredible works of art you create next year.

 Grades 6-8